UMAprotocol/UMIPs/UMIPs/umip-add-polygon-derivative-factory-as-creator.md

 # Summary

-Due to necessity and after discussing with the UMA team, their perpetual contract system was modified to fit the needs of our protocol.

 Reminder: Synthereum is a protocol to issue multi-collateralized synthetic fiat assets against liquidity pools.
 Liquidity pools hold USD-stablecoin such as USDC and are the sole Token Sponsor: a mint is a transaction where the liquidity pool self-mints a synthetic fiat with a collateral in USDC, and sell this synthetic fiat for USDC to the end-user, at the Chainlink price.